odb9402/jekyll-now/_posts/2018-01-08-ActivationFunctions.md

 Let assume a neural network has 1 hidden layer ( layer 1 ).
 Each edge has a weight value which is just a real number scalar, and each neuron also has a bias value.
 The sizes of our network are $i,j,k$ for each layer including an input layer.

-Where X is an input data, Y is a output and W, W` are layers in our neural network, our notation is :
+Let X is an input data, Y is a output and W, W` are layers in our neural network, our notation is :

 $$X = \langle x_0,...,x_i \rangle\\
 W = \begin{bmatrix}
 w_{00} & \cdots & w_{0j}\\